A Few of Our Favorite Japanese Pocket Knives

 Andrew has been a commercial writer for about a decade.
 He escaped from a life of writing mundane product descriptions by running away to the woods and teaching himself how to bake and chop stuff up in the kitchen.
 He has a background in landscaping, Filipino martial arts, and drinking whiskey.

-12 thoughts on “The Best Japanese Pocket Knives”
+12 thoughts on “A Few of Our Favorite Japanese Pocket Knives”

 • It’s hard to tell where Katsu manufactures, but the company itself is based in Japan, and they use Japanese steel on several of their models.
 As far as the Katsu Bamboo goes, it has some issues, but I think it’s an interesting example of how the Higo no Kami knife is being adapted in the modern industry.